DevelopersToolbox/template-python-project/README.md

 ## Usage

-To run the Baseline Project, execute the `run` function from the main script:
+To run the template roject, execute the `run` function from the main script:

 ```bash
 python main.py --required <value>